humblewriter01/FX_Telegram_Copier/README.md

-# 🤖 Telegram Trading Copier Bot
+# 🤖 FX Trading Copier

 A fully-featured Telegram bot that automatically copies trading signals from Telegram channels to your MT4/MT5 accounts using MetaAPI.